cb-technologists/blog/content/posts/gitops-series-part-1.md

 # Time to get down to business

-With all of that setup out of the way, let's dive right in.
+With that background out of the way, let's dive right in.

 ## What's the plan?

 ![Plan of attack](/img/gitops-series/part-1/plan.svg)

-1. Pull latest changes - we'll leave this to Jenkins.
+1. Pull latest changes - we'll leave this to Jenkins
 2. Kubernetes cluster - for this I have decided to use [Terraform](https://www.terraform.io/) to provision/manage the Kubernetes cluster.
-We'll be using [(GKE) Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) since it is my favorite managed Kubernetes platform.
+We'll be using [(GKE) Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine/) since it is my favorite managed Kubernetes platform
-3. Namespace and permissions - will use `kubectl` to handle this.
+3. Namespace and permissions - will use `kubectl` to handle this
 4. Ingress controller - Will use the recommended nginx ingress controller
-5. Set DNS record - Will take advantage of the Ansible role to do this easily.
+5. Set DNS record - Will take advantage of the Ansible role to do this easily
 6. Cert manager - Will use Kubectl to install
-7. Ensure CJD/Core are running - This is where we will fork into the next 2 posts.
+7. Ensure CJD/Core are running - This is where we will fork into the next 2 posts

 ### Already there is an issue